The best way to assess the success of a Recruiting Agency is to review what their clients say about them and the results achieved for those clients.

 Read the full story on disruptmagazine.com ➜

-Pavel Podkorytov (from San Francisco) started Talent Service 9 months ago.
+Pavel Podkorytov (from San Francisco) started Talent Service over 1 year ago.

 Hi everyone!
 My name is Pavel Podkorytov, and I am the founder of TalentService - a revolutionary developer-focused platform for employer assessment and remote recruitment.
 It is a platform that uses an innovative approach of reversed recruitment of IT talents: it's not the talents who have to prove to the companies their competencies and ability to fit in the company, but the recruiters who now need to prove to the talents that their culture and working environment of their company are suitable for the IT talent that they are recruiting.

 The geography of talents comprises CIS, Eastern Europe, and India.
 Three of the top markets where job openings come from are the US, Germany, and the UK.

 11. Vettted ($1.2K/year)